nschlia/ffmpegfs/README.md

 * **Work on release 1.4 now in progress**
 * **Bluray, DVD, Video CD and Super Video CD support is now available.** See [install](INSTALL.md) file on how to activate.
 Bluray, DVD and VCD directories will show all titles and chapters as virtual files.
-* Bluray support is still experimental and yield unexpected results but works for me so far.
-Needs some optimisations, though,
+* Bluray support is still experimental and may yield unexpected results but works for me so far.
+Needs some optimisations, though.
+* **Bug reports and feature requests are welcome!**

 About
 -----